 To help you stay on the straight and narrow towards weight loss success, we examined the salad menus at 17 popular restaurants in America and pinpointed the very worst bed of greens at each location.
 Read on to find out what they are, avoid ordering them at all cost, and always steer clear of these #1 Worst Menu Option at 40 Popular Restaurants!

 California Pizza Kitchen Waldorf Chicken Salad

 If you wouldn’t shove three Hostess Chocolate Cupcakes into your mouth in one sitting, then you’d best steer clear of this super sweet salad.
-Ordering the half instead of the full will get you down to 27 grams of sugar, but you’d be better off just having the smaller size of the Roast Veggie and Grilled Chicken instead.
+Ordering the half instead of the full will get you down to 27 grams of sugar, but you’d be better off just having the half portion of the Roasted Veggie salad instead.
 Keep your calories and fat under lock by asking for dressing on the side and only using a few spoonfuls.
 For even more calorie-saving hacks, check out these 25 Ways to Cut 250 Calories!

 A fair number of Applebee’s salads live around the 1,000-calorie mark, making them just as dubious as any other menu item.
 This Asian-inspired bed of greens is no exception.
 Thanks to the sugary vinaigrette and the double-down of fat coming from the crispy noodles and fried chicken, this “healthy” salad serves up more calories, fat, and sugar than an order of the chain’s Cheeseburger Eggrolls!